liuxuhelloworld/liuxuhelloworld.github.io/_posts/notes/ai_a_guide_for_thinking_humans/2024-11-19-ai-guide-for-thinking-humans-looking-and-seeing.md

 At almost the same time, Geoffery Hinton's group was also demonstrating that deep neural networks, trained on huge amounts of labeled data, were significantly better than the current state of the art in speech recognition.

 The annual ImageNet competition began to see wider coverage in the media, and it quickly morphed from a friendly academic contest into a high-profile sparring match for tech companies commercializing computer vision.
 Winning at ImageNet would guarantee coveted respect from the vision community, along with free publicity, which might translate into product sales and higher stock prices.
 The pressure to produce programs that outperformed competitors was notably manifest in 2015 cheating incident involving the giant Chinese internet company Baidu.
-The cheating involved a subtle example of what people in machine learning called data snooping.
+The cheating involved a subtle example of what people in machine learning called **data snooping**.
 A cardinal rule in machine learning is "Don't train on the test data."
 It seems obvious: If you include test data in any part of training your program, you won't get a good measure of the program's generalization abilities.

 What was it that enabled ConvNets, which seemed to be at a dead end in the 1990s, to suddenly dominate the ImageNet competition, and subsequently most of computer vision in the last half a decade?
 It turns out that the recent success of deep learning is due less to new breakthroughs in AI than to the availability of huge amounts of data and very fast parallel computer hardware.
 These factors, along with improvements in training methods, allow hundred-plue-layer networks to be trained on millions of images in just a few days.